Himal Sagar: Philanthropy

 Himal Sagar has participated in various social activities so as to generate fund for various causes.
 Notably, a fund raiser to build 1000 homes for those displaced due to the Nepal Earthquake of 2015 organized by NRNA Oman in the occasion of New Year 2016.
 Similarly, he also performed in charity event in Cyprus.
-In addition, he also donated various stationary materials to the differently-abled children at Aapanga Baal Sikshya Sarokar Kendra in the year 2017.
+In addition, he also donated various stationary materials to the disabled children at Aapanga Baal Sikshya Sarokar Kendra in the year 2017.